MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

   <img width="640" height="480" src="https://user-images.githubusercontent.com/64501760/140780071-646ae53c-4993-4e07-8a29-be708f70bea7.png">
 </p>

-The output comprehensively describes all the indicators by any of the countries, but it could be cumbersome to interpret Therefore, we decided to use Overall Score only to rank countries by the indicators.
+The output comprehensively describes all the indicators by any of the countries, but it could be cumbersome to interpret the chart.
+Therefore, we decided to use Overall Score only to rank countries by the indicators.
-Therefore, using a third dataframe with only two columns, we could see that showing that the worst-performing countries were: Luxembourg, Greece, San Marino and Malta.
+Therefore, using a third dataframe with only two columns, we could see that the worst-performing countries were: Luxembourg, Greece, San Marino and Malta.

 <p align="center">
   <img width="640" height="480" src="https://user-images.githubusercontent.com/64501760/140779991-41c27c78-da5c-452c-83bc-9977d9b948d8.png">